amitmse/in_Python_/Neural Network/README.md

 	Activation function for the hidden layer: (default is relu)

-	Use: speech recognition and machine translation technologies.
+	Use: speech recognition, machine translation technologies, and Complex Classification.

 ## 07. Radial Basis Function Neural Network